vjelic/madengine-glog-fork/README.md

 - Follow PEP 8 style guidelines
 - Add type hints for all functions
-- Write comprehensive tests
+- Write comprehensive tests for new features
-- Update documentation for new features
+- Update documentation for changes
 - Use semantic commit messages
+- Maintain backward compatibility where possible

 ## License